Letractively/uliweb/apps/Documents/files/introduction.rst

 * Form process, you can use it to create HTML code, validate submitted data and convert submitted data to Python data type.
 * I18n process, including template support, language lazy process.
-* Uliorm, it an ORM module, built on geniusql now, and I also referenced from GAE datastore modeul.
+* Uliorm, it an ORM module, built on SqlAlchemy now, and I also referenced from GAE datastore modeul.
 * Framework runtime process.
 * Plugin mechanism, I borrowed from `UliPad <http://code.google.com/p/ulipad>`_ project.